 Skip to main content

-New driveway guidance signals next phase of UK’s EV transition
+New driveway guidance signals next phase (and coming of age) of the UK’s EV transition

 While some recent electric motoring headlines may initially read like “new restrictions”, the reality is more nuanced.
 As electric vehicles move from early adoption into the mainstream, planning frameworks are evolving to reflect growing demand, safety considerations and infrastructure standards, and this evolution is part of a maturing EV market.